JUNE 10, 2025

 Behind the Stack

-This post explores our tech choices: Rails for backend velocity, Rust for high-performance ingestion, React and Urql for responsive UIs, Iceberg for data lake, Trino for federated querying and DuckDB for speed.
-Built from the ground up for both human users and autonomous agents.
+Our tech stack: Rails for backend velocity, Rust for high-performance ingestion, React and Urql for UIs, Iceberg for data lake, Trino for federated queries.

 0:00